 Now, over to the metrics that will help you understand your audience a little better.

-Use advanced social media analytics to find out more about your audience’s behaviors and demographics.
+Use NapoleonCat to access advanced Facebook analytics.
 Make data-driven adjustments to your strategy, and craft content your social community will love.
+Try it for free:

 Try NapoleonCat free for 14 days.
 No credit card required.

 Social media channels offer a broad range of different ways in which users can interact with your content: page likes, comments, shares, retweets, and many more.
 If you manage to actually encourage these interactions, social ranking algorithms will help you reach broader audiences organically.
 That’s why you should calculate your engagement rate on a regular basis and drive insights from how you perform in this area.

 Engagement Rate (ER) is an indicator of the level of engagement generated by content in the form of a single number.
 Analyzing your engagement in this friendly format will help you compare the impact of your content between different periods of time.
 Don’t worry, you don’t need to calculate the engagement rate yourself – social analytics tools will do the job for you.
 There are actually several different ways to calculate ER, but here’s how we do it at NapoleonCat: